Dry Socket prevention and treatment

 So what should you do when there’s a yawning chasm between the value you place on non-toxic dental care and your ability to access specialists?

 I suggest that for those of us hindered by geography, finances and/or scarcity it may be easier to find a conventional dentist who is flexible and respectful of your expectations and boundaries and negotiate with them to get the level of holistic care that you want or need.
-And that’s a challenge that my next book, The Empowered Dental Patient, is going to tackle.
+My newest book, Calm & Confident in the Dental Chair provides practical suggestions to help you navigate that challenge.

 Has a dentist told you that your cavities or receding gums are your fault because you are drinking too much Coke, you don’t floss enough or you need to stop breastfeeding your baby?
 And you know that isn’t true!